Grassroots rose up against Trump in Washington State

 It is estimated that this “tax the billionaires” measure will bring in about $5 billion in the next five years.
 The Republican measure to repeal this “tax the rich” law was defeated by over 62% of voters statewide even shot down by voters in “Red” eastern Washington.

-Only I-2066 that would repeal a state law banning installation of natural gas in new construction was on track to be approved.
+Only I-2066 which would repeal a state law banning installation of natural gas in new construction was on track to be approved.

 We hope you appreciated this article.
 At People’s World, we believe news and information should be free and accessible to all, but we need your help.
 Our journalism is free of corporate influence and paywalls because we are totally reader-supported.
 Only you, our readers and supporters, make this possible.
 If you enjoy reading People’s World and the stories we bring you, please support our work by donating or becoming a monthly sustainer today.
 Thank you!